 Learn how to read and write Chinese with animated online video lessons, presented by Chinese teacher April.

 Starting with strokes and stroke orders, April will teach you 70 most frequently used Chinese characters and their words and combinations.
-Moreover, 83 sentences, 4 conversations and 1 narrative are provided in the textbook Chinese Reading and Writing 1 for students to develop their Chinese reading and writing skills.

 These animated videos feature a handwritten style which can be emulated with a pen or a pencil, and has a different look and feel from the printed fonts.

 Chinese Reading and Writing 1 video course includes:

 Follow the self-study guide How to self-study Chinese characters and go beyond to achieve the best learning result.